Learning-based legged locomotion; state of the art and future perspectives: Unsolved Problems and Research Frontiers

 When manipulating objects by a legged robot, it becomes essential to take the object affordances, dynamics, and constraints into account in the planning and control phases.
 Given the affordances of the objects and the environment \cite{gibson1977theory}, the robot needs to simultaneously decide on both locomotion and manipulation aspects.
 There have been recent efforts on the use of DRL for loco-manipulation tasks in the real world.
 In general, there are two ways to think about loco-manipulation using quadrupeds.
 The first one is to use the robot's body and feet to perform some pushing and pressing tasks.
 The second way is to add an arm to the robot and use the gripper to grasp objects and perform more sophisticated loco-manipulation behaviors.

-Within the first category, \cite{ji2022hierarchical,huang2023creating,jeon2023learning,arm2024pedipulate} propose a hierarchical framework to use the robot body and feet to generate interesting loco-manipulation behaviors. \cite{kim2022humanconquad} use teleoperation of human motion and employs DRL to re-target the motions to realizable quadrupedal loco-manipulation behaviors. \cite{cheng2023legs} employ curriculum learning to learn different skills in simulation and then build a behavior tree to sequence the skills.
+Within the first category, \cite{ji2022hierarchical,huang2023creating,jeon2023learning,arm2024pedipulate} propose a hierarchical framework to use the robot body and feet to generate interesting loco-manipulation behaviors. \cite{kim2022humanconquad} use teleoperation of human motion and employ DRL to re-target the motions to realizable quadrupedal loco-manipulation behaviors. \cite{cheng2023legs} use CL to learn different skills in simulation and then build a behavior tree to sequence the skills.

 Using only feet and body for manipulation is limited to simple loco-manipulation skills, as the robot is not able to grip/grasp objects/environments.
 To perform more sophisticated object manipulation, it is now common to mount a manipulator on quadrupeds.
 To perform loco-manipulation using quadruped with an arm, \cite{fu2023deep} use a privileged learning framework to train a policy that simultaneously deals with locomotion and manipulation. \cite{liu2024visual} develops a hierarchical framework, using a high-level policy that takes visual information as input and provides end-effector commands for a learned low-level controller.
 However, these approaches are limited to simple manipulation tasks with a quadruped and cannot reason about the complex loco-manipulation tasks.
 Recently, \cite{kumar2023cascaded} proposed to use a library of loco-manipulation skill primitives and to compose them and generate a long sequence of loco-manipulation system.
 However, the manipulation part of the framework is still basic (such as opening a door).
 Using learning-based algorithms to perform a long sequence of complex loco-manipulation tasks is an interesting future frontier.